matias96321/RabbitMQ-Node.js-and-Go/README.md

 # Consumer
  Opening the `consumer.js` file in the consumer folder.
-This is where we will consume the message sent by the producer
+This is where we will consume the message sent by the producer.

  ```
  package main